ludolfpretorius/signature-gen/README.md

 ##### Images

 - The images used in the tool **use absolute URLs** (`https://www.site.com/imges/img.jpg`) and not relative URLs (`./imges/img.jpg`).
 Otherwise, the images will not load outside of the tool.
 - URLs for images in siganatures that cater for SalesForce (SF) use shortened URLs.
 This is important because SF has a character limit of 1333 characters in their email signatures.
 These include spaces, line-breaks and punctuation.
-If long URLs are used then the character limit will always be over the limit, which will render the signature unusable.
+If long URLs are used then the amount of characters will always be over the limit, which will render the signature unusable.

 ##### Components (HTML files)